-Semester GPA Scholarship status for the following semester ≥ 3.50/4.00 Good standing: scholarship is maintained 1st semester: between 3.00/4.00and 3.49/4.00 1st scholarship probation with conditional scholarship 2 nd semester: below 3.50/4.00 2 nd scholarship probation: either consecutive or cumulative with 50% scholarship reduction 3 rd semester: below 3.50/4.00 3 rd scholarship probation: either consecutive or cumulative with scholarship suspension 1st semester: < 3.00/4.00 1st unsatisfactory scholarship standing with 50% scholarship reduction 2 nd semester: < 3.50/4.00 2 nd unsatisfactory scholarship standing; either consecutive or cumulative with scholarship suspension At the end of any semester: SGPA with W or WP or WF in all courses.
-Scholarship suspension for the following semester
+Semester GPA Scholarship status for the following semester ≥ 3.50/4.00 Good standing: scholarship is maintained 1st semester: between 3.00/4.00and 3.49/4.00 1st scholarship probation with conditional scholarship 2 {nd} semester: below 3.50/4.00 2nd scholarship probation: either consecutive or cumulative with 50% scholarship reduction 3 {rd} semester: below 3.50/4.00 3 {rd} scholarship probation: either consecutive or cumulative with scholarship suspension 1 {st} semester: < 3.00/4.00 1 {st} unsatisfactory scholarship standing with 50% scholarship reduction 2 {nd} semester: < 3.50/4.00 2 {nd} unsatisfactory scholarship standing; either consecutive or cumulative with scholarship suspension At the end of any semester: Scholarship suspension for the following SGPA with W or WP or WF in all semester courses.

 Graduate scholarships do not cover foundation courses at SBA, but they cover a maximum of 5 foundation courses while at SSE and SHSS.

-A graduate scholarship beneficiary who obtains one "F" in a Foundation course in fall or spring will be placed on scholarship probation for the following semester.
+A graduate scholarship beneficiary who obtains a failing grade in a Foundation course in fall or spring will be placed on scholarship probation for the following semester.
 If the student is unable to regain satisfactory standing at the end of the probationary status and authorization is granted to continue in the program, he or she will be placed on 2nd time scholarship probation with 50% scholarship reduction until the scholarship renewal requirements are satisfied.
 Failure to return to the required academic standing will result in suspension of the scholarship.
-On the other hand, should a graduate scholarship beneficiary receive two "F's" during one semester of foundation courses, s/he will be placed on scholarship suspension.
+On the other hand, should a graduate scholarship beneficiary receive twofailing grades during one semester of foundation courses, s/he will be placed on scholarship suspension.